Vladplat12/SE-Embedded-Systems/README.md

   * Bit pattern – Bit pattern length (the actual string of characters sent to the UUT).
 2. The result protocol sent from the UUT back to the P.C.
-Testing Program will contain the following:
+Testing Program contain the following:
   * Test-ID – 4 Bytes (a number given to the test so it'll be easy to map it to the later on test result).
   * Test Result – test succeeded, test failed, error in sent packet.

 UUT Testing Program (Client Side):
-1. Once the UUT Testing Program receives the test command, it will acquire the needed parameters and initiate the test on the required peripheral.
+1. Once the UUT Testing Program receives the test command, it acquire the needed parameters and initiate the test on the required peripheral.
-2. Tests will vary between peripherals; the following includes Unit Testing for every Peripheral:
+2. Tests vary between peripherals; the following includes Unit Testing for every Peripheral:

 UART, I2C:
 * The below procedure is described for UART testing but it stands to I2C.
 * Peripheral testing is required to be done using DMA mode if possible.
-* Each Peripheral testing will require peripheral parameters (for UART BAUD Rate 115200, 8bit Data, 1 Stop Bit, No parity).
+* Each Peripheral testing require peripheral parameters (for UART BAUD Rate 115200, 8bit Data, 1 Stop Bit, No parity).
-* For the amount of needed iteration, the Testing Program will send the received Bit Pattern to the UART0, which in turn will pass the data to the UART1 port on the UUT.
+* For the amount of needed iteration, the Testing Program send the received Bit Pattern to the UART0, which in turn pass the data to the UART1 port on the UUT.
-UART1 will send back the received string to UART0 (predefined program waiting for incoming data).
+UART1 send back the received string to UART0 (predefined program waiting for incoming data).
-* For every iteration, the UUT Testing program will receive the incoming data from UART0 and compare it to sent data.
+* For every iteration, the UUT Testing program receive the incoming data from UART0 and compare it to sent data.
-* It the testing has been successful for all iterations; a success result should be sent to the Testing P.C.
+* It the testing has been successful for all iterations; a success result is sent to the Testing P.C.
 Program.
-* If at any time during the iterations a test has failed, testing should be stopped and a Failure result should be sent to the P.C.
+* If at any time during the iterations a test has failed, testing is stopped and a Failure result sent to the P.C.
 Testing Program.
 * Calculate how long does it take to preform each I2C transmit and receive with 0.1 second and in 0.5 second